RafaMelazzo/hello-world/README.md

 # hello-world
 My first repository.

-I've just started wuth GitHub :)

-I'm a frontend web developer with touches on backend knowledge
+I'm a frontend web developer with touches on backend knowledge.
+I've just started with GitHub :)